 Too many hives makes it harder for other pollinator insects to forage.

 An easy hive to build

 Most hives sold on the market are square.
-In nature, wild bees tend to cluster in cylindrical shapes; consequently, best is to provide them with a roundish shape.
+In nature, wild bees and pollinators tend to cluster in cylindrical shapes; consequently, best is to provide them with a roundish shape.
 Get your hands on a mold to make smaller cylindrical hives with hewn straw and plaster or clay.